scmschmidt/trento_checks_for_supportconfig/README.md

 # Inspect a supportconfig

-The primary tool to work with is `tcsc`.
+The primary tool to work with, is `tcsc`.
 It can

   - manage the Wanda stack,
   - manages the required supportconfig containers